 Location.
-Raymond ordinances require that signs shall be mounted in locations that do not block motorists' line of sight or create a hazard for pedestrians or bicyclists.
-Roof mounted signs for new structures are prohibited by ordinance.
+Signs shall be mounted in locations that do not block motorists' line of sight or create a hazard for pedestrians or bicyclists.
+Roof mounted signs for new structures are prohibited.
 The town strongly urges the relocation of existing roof-mounted signs in keeping with these guidelines.